thinking-with-computers/ludus-spec/memory.md

 This is a bit premature, but the idea is to start with a simple reference counting situation and then decide how to make it more sophisticated once we actually get to real use.

 Finally, one thing I think is worth noting is that dealing with cycles may just also be a thing we don't worry about.
 Memory leaks, shmemory leaks!
+Idiomatic Ludus will be written in ways that cycles won't really be an issue.
+The real issue, I think, is going to be developing and teaching that idiomatic style.

 #### STM
 One difference between `var`s and `ref`s is that `ref`s implement STM. `swap!` takes a `ref` and a function.
 Here's what happens conceptually: